ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

 precompute GA4GH sequence identifiers as described in :ref:`required-data`.

-If the object is a composite VRS object, implementations MUST:
+If the object is an instance of a VRS class, implementations MUST:

     * ensure that objects are referenced with identifiers in the ``ga4gh`` namespace
-    * replace nested identifiable objects (i.e., objects that have id properties) with their corresponding *digests*
+    * replace each nested :term:`identifiable object` with their corresponding *digests*.
+(Note: Attributes of some objects, such as :ref:`CopyNumber`, permit a mix of identifiable and non-identifiable values.)
     * order arrays of digests and ids by Unicode Character Set values
     * filter out fields that start with underscore (e.g., `_id`)
     * filter out fields with null values